RETINOBLASTOMA

 Engineered immune cells take on childhood cancers in first human trial

-Disease control Recruiting nowThis early-stage trial tests a new treatment called GPC2 CAR T cells for children with advanced neuroblastoma or retinoblastoma that has come back or not responded to standard therapy.
-The treatment uses the patient's own immune cells, modified in a lab to better recognize and at…
+Disease control Recruiting nowThis early-stage trial is testing a new treatment called GPC2 CAR T cells for children with neuroblastoma or retinoblastoma that has come back or not responded to standard treatments.
+The therapy uses a patient's own immune cells, which are modified in a lab to better recognize a…

 Matched conditions: RETINOBLASTOMA